Safe & Secure Shopping

 Alright, so you’ve followed all the guidelines regarding proper kratom tea storage, but you notice there’s somethin’ a little funky about your kratom tea’s scent and appearance.
 You get the feeling it’s no longer safe to drink, but how do you know for sure?

 Keep an eye out for the following signs if you suspect your kratom tea is no longer safe for consumption.
+You may notice one or a combination of the following signs.

 Loss of Color

+If your kratom tea has lost an easily noticeable amount of color, it’s probably no longer good for consumption.
 The loss of color can signify a significant loss of potency at best or unsafe and expired tea at worst.

 Loss of Aroma

+Kratom tea has a very distinct earthy smell that can be easily recognized with a whiff.
 The same rule as loss of color applies here.
 Loss of aroma can mean loss of potency at best or unsafe and expired tea tea at worst.

 Moldy

 This one is a no brainer.
 If you suspect mold is growing on your kratom tea, play it safe and toss it out.
 The risk of drinking moldy tea is not worth it.
+Make yourself a fresh tea and avoid the plethora of side effects from accidentally drinking mold.

 Just in case you’re wondering, the same warning signs apply to kratom tea powder.
 Should you notice a loss of color, scent, or mold in your kratom powder, throw it out.
 Your health should be your utmost priority.